 As a Waterloo grad, you'll be well prepared to pursue your dream health-care profession.
-With our outstanding undergraduate programs, Canada's only English-language School of Optometry, and Canada's only co-op Pharmacy program, Waterloo can help you get there.
+With Waterloo's 100+ programs, our School of Optometry and Vision Science, and our co-op Pharmacy program, Waterloo can help you get there.

 Why study health at Waterloo?

-- Learn by doing: More than 120 courses include labs – and you'll learn even more through the world’s largest co-op program.
+More than 120 courses include labs – and you'll learn even more through North America's largest co-op program.

 4 steps to a career in health